luizpvas/functuts/priv/tutorials/en/05-improving-seo-for-a-brand-new-website.md

 ![Functuts.com doest not appear on google](/images/examples/seo-not-on-google.png)

 I know **nothing** about SEO, so this is gonna be interesting.
-I'm gonna document all changes I make to this website as I learn about SEO.
-My goals here are:
+My goal here is to describe all changes I make as I learn about SEO, and at the end, hopefully:

 * Make this website appear as the first result when people search for "functuts"
 * Make one tutorial appear on the first page when people search for the exact title.